What is Yellow Tea?

 The first few steps of processing are the same as those of green tea.
 After picking young leaves of tea plants, tea farmers wither the leaves and pan them at a lower temperature.

 Once the tea is half-dried over strong heat, yellow teas go through a unique process called menhuang, also known as “yellowing,” “sealing yellow,” “smothering,” or “wrapping.”
 In this step, the tea master wraps the warm leaves in paper, causing “micro-fermentation” and creating loose leaf teas with a mellow sweetness and creamy texture.
+This step is where the warm leaves are wrapped in paper, causing “micro-fermentation” and creating loose leaf teas with a mellow sweetness and creamy texture.
 It is up to the tea master to determine the number and time required for “wrapping” steps.

 Because this step can be hard to execute well, yellow teas need to be made by an artisan with a high degree of craftsmanship.
 Some producers skip the wrapping step to make tea on a larger scale and still name it "yellow tea".
 However, without this step, the tea is green tea, not yellow tea.
 Hence, authentic yellow teas are rarely on the market.
 And the good ones sell out fast.